mohitjavale/takehome_assignment/report/report.md

 **Controls Approach:** RL

 **Result:** Robots can stand up from any random orientation on the ground with a ~93% success rate.
 The policy is still explosive and jerky (definitely not safe for deployment), but can be made better with further reward shaping and tuning.
 (Unable to tune completely due to long training time on current hardware, making feedback and evaluation loops very long)
+Trying to improve further : )

 <!-- <video src="./media/g1_standup.mp4" width="100%" controls autoplay muted loop> -->